luanpotter/series-api/APIS.md

 GET /series/:id/seasons/:id/episodes/:id -> Episode : show details of a specific episode
 ```

+## Models

-Where Series, Season and Episode refer to the following objects:
+Above, Series, Season and Episode refer to the following objects:

 ```
 Series: {
-    id: [string] the id of this REST resource; it's equal to the title property
+    id: [string] the id of this REST resource
     imdbId: [string] the IMDB id of this series
-    displayName: [string] the name of this series
+    title: [string] the name of this series
     numberOfSeasons: [integer] the number of seasons of this series
     releaseDate: [string] the release date (of the first episode of first season) of this season, in the format YYYY-MM-DD }